openstack-archive/fuel-plugin-manila/docs/testing/test_suite_smoke_bvt.rst

        a network configuration.
     3. Add a node with Controller role.
     4. Add a node with Compute + Cinder + Manila-share + Manila-data roles.
-    5. Add a node with Base-OS role.
+    5. Add a node with Compute + Cinder
     6. Enable plugin for new environment
     7. Run network check
     8. Deploy cluster with plugin.
+    9. Verify Manila service basic functionality (share add/mount).

 Expected results
 ################